ajmyyra/telltale/README.md

 You don't.
 Seriously, don't.
 Leave a debug mode on for your production environment if you wish to play with danger, but do not run this.

-If you did and exposed your secrets, see licence's part where you can't hold me liable for any damages.
-You have been warned.

 ## Usage

 Telltale comes with zero external requirements, so only Node.js is needed.

+Environment variables aren't printed by default since 1.1 and environment variable `envVars=true` needs to be set to print them.

+IP to listen in (default: 0.0.0.0) and port (default: 8080) are also defined as env variables: LISTEN_IP & LISTEN_PORT

 Simplest way to run it is simply typing `npm start` in its folder on a server.
 Expect following results in response:

 ```
 {